Fariba-Kamani/rockScissorsPaperLizardSpock/README.md

 Visit the deployed site: [Rock, Scissors, Paper, Lizard, Spock](https://fariba-kamani.github.io/rockScissorsPaperLizardSpock/)

 Rock, Scissors, Paper, Lizard, Spock is an expansion of Rock, Paper, Scissors with the additional hand signs of Lizard and Spock.
 It was first invented by Sam Kass, an internet pioneer and blogger.
-It has also been featured in an episode of the TV show, The Big Bang Theory [1](https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock), [2](https://bigbangtheory.fandom.com/wiki/Sam_Kass).
+It has also been featured in an episode of the TV show, The Big Bang Theory.

 This website is a game application based on the mentioned expansion, in which the player competes against the computer in seven rounds before the game decides the winner.
 Emojis have been used to showcase the hand signs in the game and are called weapons. ‘✊’ (raised fist) for rock, ‘✋’ (raised hand) for paper, ‘✌️’ (peace) for scissors, ‘🦎’ for lizard, and ‘🖖’ (Vulcan salute) for Spock are available for the player to choose from in the form of five buttons during each round.
 At first, the hand sign ‘🤌’ (pinched fingers) was used for lizard, but during the game development, I decided that ‘🦎’ for lizard is more intuitive and recognizable.
 Additionally, it brings another layer of playfulness to the game design.